niturai/AlphaCentauri/Readme.txt

                      The simulation package dynesty (dynamic nested sampling) has been used to estimate the parameter value.

-Run the intfer.py to simulate intensity interferometry for binary system Alpha Centauri AB.
+Note:- Run the intfer.py to simulate intensity interferometry for binary system Alpha Centauri AB.
 The result will store in a ".pkl" file as "dres.pkl"

 Plotting the interferometric data has been arranged in different python files like:-